PREUSE Symposium

 Presentation of the symposium programme and a brief introduction on the PREUSE project and its main deliverables.

-9:45 - The reuse centre as a public stock of materials
+09:45 - The reuse centre as a workplace in a non-extractive economy

 10:30 - Coffee break